newrelic/terraform-provider-newrelic/website/docs/r/notification_destination.html.markdown

 ~> **NOTE:** OAuth2 authentication type is not available via terraform for notifications destinations.

-### Nested `property` blocks
+### Nested `properties` blocks

-Each notification destination type supports a specific set of arguments for the `property` block:
+Each notification destination type supports a specific set of arguments for the `properties` block:

 * `EMAIL`
   * `email` - (Required) A map of key/value pairs that represents the email addresses.